 Using Oracle software and cloud services means that you are always at risk of being audited by Oracle.
 Oracle, like all software vendors, has the right, and obligation, to ensure their IP is being used properly.
 However, unlike most other vendors, Oracle has created a huge internal audit infrastructure along with policies and procedures that put all the obligations and risks on their customers.

-In this white paper, we will explore six Oracle audits and threats:
+In this white paper, we will explore six hidden Oracle audits and threats:

-- Cloud Audits are the newest category of audits.
-In fact, iso new that Oracle is only now setting up the infrastructure to aggressively conduct cloud audits.
+- Cloud audits are the newest category of audits.
+In fact, so new that Oracle is only now setting up the infrastructure to aggressively conduct cloud audits.

 The first step in protecting your company from the Oracle audit iceberg is knowing how to spot the risks.
 This whitepaper was designed to give guidance to not only spot the threats, but to set a course that can avoid many of the risks of these icebergs.